MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ## Transport layer

-The transport layer conveys data between other layers.
+The transport layer transfers and routes data between other layers.
 As data travels between layers and services, the choice of protocol affects costs.
-There are many options to transfer and route data at a low cost.

-You can choose the protocol that your IoT devices use to send telemetry.
-[Choose the right protocol](/azure/iot-hub/iot-hub-devguide-protocols) for your scenario to reduce transmission sizes and costs.
 Use cases such as field gateways, industry open protocol, and IoT network selection also affect costs in the transport layer.

-For high-level guidance about the connectivity and reliable messaging features in Azure IoT device SDKs, see [Managing connectivity and reliable messaging by using Azure IoT Hub device SDKs](/azure/iot-hub/iot-hub-reliability-features-in-sdks).
-This guidance helps you reduce the costs of handling unexpected behavior between device and Azure IoT services.
+To reduce transmission sizes and costs, [choose the right protocol](/azure/iot-hub/iot-hub-devguide-protocols) for your IoT devices to send telemetry.

 Device clients regularly send *keep-alive* messages to IoT Hub.
-For flexibility, some [Azure IoT Device SDKs](/azure/iot-hub/iot-hub-mqtt-support#default-keep-alive-timeout) provide the option to set a timespan for the messages if you're using the AMQP or MQTT protocols.
-You don't need to add a keep-alive property in the telemetry if there's no specific requirement for it.
-According to [Charges per operation](/azure/iot-hub/iot-hub-devguide-pricing#charges-per-operation), keep-alive messages aren't charged.
+According to [Charges per operation](/azure/iot-hub/iot-hub-devguide-pricing#charges-per-operation), there's no charge for keep-alive messages.
+But you don't need to add a keep-alive property in the telemetry if there's no specific requirement for it.
+For flexibility, some [Azure IoT Device SDKs](/azure/iot-hub/iot-hub-mqtt-support#default-keep-alive-timeout) provide the option to set a timespan for these messages if you're using the AMQP or MQTT protocols.

 For battery-powered IoT devices, you can choose between keeping connections alive or reconnecting when the devices wake up.
 This choice affects power consumption and network costs.

 Reconnecting consumes packets around 6 KB for TLS connection, device authentication, and retrieving a device twin, but saves battery capacity if the device wakes up only once or twice per day.
-Bundle messages together to decrease TLS overhead.
+You can bundle messages together to decrease TLS overhead.
 Keeping alive consumes hundreds of bytes, but keeping the connection alive saves network costs if the device wakes up every few hours or less.

+For high-level guidance about the connectivity and reliable messaging features in Azure IoT device SDKs, see [Managing connectivity and reliable messaging by using Azure IoT Hub device SDKs](/azure/iot-hub/iot-hub-reliability-features-in-sdks).
+This guidance helps you reduce the costs of handling unexpected behavior between device and Azure IoT services.

 DPS reduces device lifecycle management costs from zero-touch provisioning to retirement, but connecting to DPS consumes network cost for TLS and authentication.
 To reduce network traffic, devices should cache IoT Hub information during provisioning, and then connect to IoT Hub directly until they need to reprovision.
 For more information, see [Send a provisioning request from the device](/azure/iot-dps/how-to-reprovision#send-a-provisioning-request-from-the-device).

 ## Interaction and reporting layer

 As IoT handles time-series data, there are many interactions from a large number of devices.
 Reporting and visualizing realizes the value of this data.
-Intuitive and simplified user experiences and well-designed data interactions are costly to build.
+Intuitive and simplified user experiences and well-designed data interactions can be costly to build.

 [Grafana](https://grafana.com/) is an open-source data visualization tool that provides optimized dashboards for time-series data.
 Grafana communities provide examples that you can reuse and customize in your environment.
-You can implement metrics and dashboard from time-series data with less effort.
+You can implement metrics and dashboard from time-series data with little effort.
 Azure provides a [Grafana plug-in for Azure Monitor](/azure/azure-monitor/visualize/grafana-plugin).

-Reporting and dashboard tools like Power BI enable a quick start from unstructured IoT data.
+Reporting and dashboard tools like Power BI allow a quick start from unstructured IoT data.
 Power BI provides an intuitive user interface and capabilities.
 You can easily develop dashboards and reports using time-series data, and get the benefits of security and deployment at low cost.

 ## Integration layer

 Integration with other systems and services can be complex.
-Maximizing efficiency is the way to optimize costs within the integration layer.
-Many services can optimize integration costs.
+Many services can help maximize efficiency to optimize costs in the integration layer.

-Azure Digital Twins provides capabilities to integrate various systems and services with IoT data.
+Azure Digital Twins can integrate various systems and services with IoT data.
 Azure Digital Twins transforms all data into its own digital entity, so it's important to understand its service limits and tuning points for cost reductions.
 Review [Azure Digital Twins service limits](/azure/digital-twins/reference-service-limits) when designing your architecture.
 Understand functional limitations to help integrate effectively with business systems.

 When you use the query API, Azure Digital Twins charges per [Query Unit (QU)](/azure/digital-twins/concepts-query-units).
 You can trace the number of QUs the query consumed in [the response header](/rest/api/digital-twins/dataplane/query/querytwins#response).
 Reduce query complexity and the number of results to optimize costs.
 For more information, see [Find the QU consumption in Azure Digital Twins](/azure/digital-twins/concepts-query-units#find-the-query-unit-consumption-in-azure-digital-twins).

 ## DevOps layer

 Cloud platforms transform capital expenditure (CAPEX) to operational expenditure (OPEX).
-While this model provides flexibility and agility, you should still have a well-defined deployment and operational model to take full advantage of the cloud platform.
+While this model provides flexibility and agility, you still need a well-defined deployment and operational model to take full advantage of the cloud platform.
 A well-planned deployment creates repeatable assets to shorten time to market.

 A cloud platform provides agility for developers to deploy resources in seconds, but there's a risk of provisioning resources unintentionally, or over-provisioning.
 A proper cloud governance model can minimize such risks and help avoid unwanted costs.

 ### Development environments

 Developers can take advantage of the flexibility that Azure provides to optimize development cost.
-Developers can use the Azure IoT Hub free tier, limited to one instance per subscription.
-This tier offers standard SKU capabilities but is limited to 8000 messages a day.
+The IoT Hub free tier, limited to one instance per subscription, offers standard SKU capabilities but is limited to 8000 messages a day.
 This SKU is sufficient for early-stage development with a limited number of devices and messages.

 To emphasize agility over control, Azure IoT Central is a good starting point for IoT solutions development.
 Each tier comes with two free devices, and some messages are included, depending on the SKU.
 Azure IoT Central bills by device.
 IoT Central is a cost effective and simple option to calculate TCO for end-to-end IoT solutions.

-For compute environments, serverless architecture is often adopted for cloud-native IoT solutions.
-Some popular Azure services for IoT workload include Azure Functions and Azure Stream Analytics.
-The billing mechanism depends on the Azure service.
-Some services, like Azure Stream Analytics for real-time processing, let developers pause services without incurring extra compute cost.
+For compute environments, you can adopt serverless architecture for cloud-native IoT solutions.
+Some popular Azure services for IoT workloads include Azure Functions and Azure Stream Analytics.
+The billing mechanism depends on the service.
+Some services, like Azure Stream Analytics for real-time processing, let developers pause services without incurring extra costs.

 Some Azure services are billed by usage.
 For example, Azure Functions bills based on number of transactions.
 Developers can take advantage of these cloud-native capabilities to optimize both development and operational cost.